Learning Concepts, Not Tokens: Self-Supervised Semantic Alignment for Language Models: Introduction

 Here, we modify the training objective to \textbf{predict concepts rather than surface-level tokens}, where we approximate concepts as sets of contextual synonyms.
 We introduce a self-contained training pipeline that leverages the model's own knowledge to make its representations more concept-aware.

-Our concept-trained models show \textbf{stronger alignment with human semantic intuition}.
-Moreover, despite not being trained to predict exact tokens, concept models achieve lower perplexity and higher accuracy on content words (definition in Section~\ref{sec:data}) than both pretrained and NTP-trained baselines.
-At the same time, global token-level perplexity increases, suggesting that concept-level predictions shift models away from mere NTP.
+Our concept-tuned models, trained on data with short contexts, show \textbf{stronger alignment with human semantic intuition}, improved performance on short-context classification, clustering, and reranking, and exhibit comparable or stronger downstream reasoning abilities.
+Moreover, despite not being trained to predict exact tokens, concept models achieve lower perplexity on content words (defined in Section~\ref{sec:data}) than all baselines, and slightly higher global perplexity over all tokens.